skx/github-action-tester/README.md

       uses: skx/github-action-tester@master
 ```

-This example will run the default test-script `.github/run-tests.sh` every time a pull-request is created, edited, or updated.
+This example will run the default test-script, `.github/run-tests.sh`, every time a pull-request is created, edited, or updated.